ekala-project/nix-lib/README.md

   Example: `lib.take` is an alias for `lib.lists.take`.

 Most files in this directory are definitions of sub-libraries, but there are a few others:
-- [`minver.nix`](minver.nix): A string of the minimum version of Nix that is required to evaluate Nixpkgs.
+- [`minfeatures.nix`](minfeatures.nix): A list of conditions for the used Nix version to match that are required to evaluate Nixpkgs.
 - [`tests`](tests): Tests, see [Running tests](#running-tests)
   - [`release.nix`](tests/release.nix): A derivation aggregating all tests
   - [`misc.nix`](tests/misc.nix): Evaluation unit tests for most sub-libraries